algoverzum/problemset/topics/string/same-3-letters/statement/statement.en.md

 ## Same 3 Letters
 My computer password is 3 characters long.
 Is my password safe?
+We consider a password safe if not all of its characters are the same.

 ### Input
-The input contains a single line of a 3-character string.
+The input contains a single line of a 3-character string $S$.

 ### Output
 If all three letters of the input are the same, write "NO" otherwise write "YES".

 ### Constraints
-* Each string consists of 3 lower case letters of the English alphabet.
+* $S$ consists of 3 lowercase letters of the English alphabet.

 ### 1 Example input
     aaa